basilfx/TRADFRI-Hacking/README.md

 I've added some firmwares in the [firmwares](firmwares/) folder.

+As a proof of concept, check out [this YouTube video](https://www.youtube.com/watch?v=yi_Z2WtmdDU) I made.
+In there, I show how I control the LED connected via a serial console.

 ## Isolation
 If you plan to leave the board in-place, and run your own light bulb firmware, never connect external devices (e.g. debugger or serial adapter) to a light bulb that is plugged in.
 Due to different voltage levels, you could destroy your devices.